Derek Sutton

 Rule K arbitration concerning the sanctioning of a club owner for acting contrary to Rule E3 in relation to the transfer of a footballer.

 Shane accepts pro bono instructions on human rights and international law matters, and has appeared in a number Supreme Court cases in that area.
-He is regularly instructed as junior counsel by the UNHCR on Refugee Convention matters: the challenge to the Rwanda refugee policy, FA (Pakistan), WA (Pakistan), AS (Afghanistan).
-He also appeared successfully, pro bono, in a recent Supreme Court case on the principles concerning the validity of ultra vires court orders (R (ex p Majera) v SSHD [2021] UKSC 46; [2021] 3 WLR 1075).
+He also acts for the Government in cases involving Human Rights.
+He has also been instructed as junior counsel by the UNHCR in several appeals on Refugee Convention matters.

 Important constitutional case on the principle that a court order must be obeyed until and unless it is set aside or varied by the Court, or overruled by legislation, regardless of whether the order is valid, invalid, regular, irregular, or made by a court of limited or unlimited jurisdiction.
 Shane appeared pro bono with Raza Husain KC and Laura Dubinsky KC for Bail for Immigration Detainees (intervening).